|Risk ||Risk definition ||Risk mitigating actions |

 Industry transformation following trends in media consumption and technological development.
 The capacity of product and service development to assess changes in consumer behaviour or invest in the appropriate technological service solutions.

 Business development driven by customer needs.
 Measures to promote digital business competitiveness.
 Sufficient investments and resources in research and development.

-A significant drop in subscribers and readers, a permanent decline in advertising sales and a significant increase in distribution and delivery costs.
+A signiἀcant drop in subscribers and readers, a drop in online service subscribers and users, a permanent decline in advertising sales and a signiἀcant increase in distribution and delivery costs.

 Maintaining and developing an interactive media-reader relationship, customer satisfaction surveys, Alma Media’s internal cooperation in content production, content sales, advertising sales, support functions and product development.
 Own distribution network, distribution partnerships and cooperation with publishers.

 Group subscriptions of magazines

 Changes in the group subscriptions of the major financial and technology-related magazines.

 Customer satisfaction surveys and continuous service development based on the results, in cooperation with group subscribers.